reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 }

 ```
-Here we are using the callback interface `MimeMessagePreparator` to construct the email message.
+Here we are using the callback interface `MimeMessagePreparator` to construct the email message by setting the `to` and `from` email addresses along with the subject and text of the email.

 ## Conclusion